ItsYaBoiSimonx/crackmeTest/readme.md

 ## Prerequisites

-To run this project, you need to have the following installed:

-- C++ compiler (e.g., GCC, Clang)
+To run this project, you just need a C++ compiler (e.g., GCC, Clang) OR if you're fine with just getting a .exe file to crack, go in the releases tab.
-- [Any additional dependencies or libraries]

 ## Contact